dagfs/dagfs.github.io/artikler/jul/user-select.md

   (<a href='https://codepen.io/dagfs'>@dagfs</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-For the next few minutes, we shall explore how we can make all the cells with data easy to copy for most of the browsers in use today!
+For the next few minutes, we will explore how we can make all the cells with data easy to copy for most of the browsers in use today!

 ## User select:all;